radford-nguyen/homepage/index.md

 {% include JB/setup %}

 Hey, I'm radford-nguyen.
 You are here, accidentally no doubt, on my personal webpage of stuff.
-I'm typically not the type to share everything I do with the world, but after the Singularity hits, we will be able to bring back the dead from their online personas, and I don't want to miss out on that gravy train.
+I'm typically not the type to put all my mediocre, uninspired work on the web, but after the Singularity hits, humans, or something like them, will be able to bring back the dead from their online personas, and I don't want to miss out on that gravy train.